jwortmann/exapunks-syntax/README.md

 ## Screenshot

 The actual highlighting colors depend on the chosen color scheme.
-This is how it will look for the default color schemes *Monokai*, *Breakers* and *Mariana*:
+This is how it will look with the default color schemes *Monokai*, *Breakers* and *Mariana*:
 ![Screenshot](https://raw.githubusercontent.com/jwortmann/exapunks-syntax/master/screenshot.png)